Agoda - Travel Agency

 The interviews were essential in revealing what users found important and frustrating in their current flight booking rituals — regardless of whether or not they used Agoda.
 It was the basis I kept coming back to in my design process and grounded all of my decisions in qualitative evidence.

-Feel free to move around and take a look at our affinity diagram.
+Feel free to take a look at our affinity diagram of interview data.

 Finally, competitive analysis was a quick and low cost way to elevate my designs.
 Our interviewees relied on familiar platforms to complete their booking needs, so considering the design styles and user flows of leading travel agencies was a great way to create consistency and recognition within what Agoda has to offer.